Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 and who seeks[1] the path of peace:

-Be able and upright, truly upright;
+Be able, straight, and upright;

 easy to speak to;